 Have a bunch of gift cards with teeny tiny remaining balances? $.68 for a coffee shop. $1.37 for a home improvement store. $2.11 for a department store.
 Use a permanent marker to cross out the original amounts.
 Then, write the new balance on each card, and wrap them all up together.

-If you happen to have a bunch of empty gift cards lying around, another option is to wrap them up with one card that actually has a balance, and include a note that says, “Only one of these gift cards actually has... money on it."
+If you happen to have a bunch of empty gift cards lying around, another option is to wrap them up with one card that actually has a balance, and includes a note that says, “Only one of these gift cards actually has money on it."
+Let them have fun figuring out which one it is.

 03 of 14